Streaming media: Transition from DVD

 One of the movie streaming industry's largest impacts was on the DVD industry, which drastically dropped in popularity and profitability with the mass popularization of online content.
-The rise of media streaming caused the downfall of many DVD rental companies such as Blockbuster.
+The rise of media streaming caused the downfall of many DVD rental companies, such as Blockbuster.
 In July 2015, The New York Times published an article about Netflix's DVD services.
 It stated that Netflix was continuing their DVD services with 5.3 million subscribers, which was a significant drop from the previous year.
-On the other hand, their streaming services had 65 million members.
+On the other hand, their streaming service had 65 million members.
+The shift to streaming platforms also led to the decline of DVD rental services.
+In July 2024, NBC News reported that RedBox, a DVD rental service that had operated for 22 years, would shut down due to the rapid incline of streaming platforms.
+As the rental services has been rapidly declining since 2010, the business had to file for bankruptcy, with 99% of households now subscribing to streaming services.
+Further reflecting the shift away from physical media, BestBuy has ceased selling DVDs.